Nanditha-Prabhu/ChromeExtension/README.md

 1. Clone this repository or download the ZIP file.

-2. Open Google Chrome.
+2. Open Google Chrome.(Or any other browser)

 3. Navigate to `chrome://extensions/`.
+(Or equivalent extensions section in other browsers)

 4. Enable Developer mode.